Frequently Asked Questions about Cat Adoption

 The first step is to complete an Interest to Adopt application.

-Once you submit the completed application form we will review your suitability and if it sounds like you and the dog are a good match then we will give you a call to discuss your application further and arrange a no-obligation meet and greet.
+Once you submit the completed application form we will review your suitability and if it sounds like you and the cat are a good match then we will give you a call to discuss your application further and arrange a no-obligation meet and greet.

-If, after the meet and greet, both parties are happy to proceed with adoption then the next step is for us to come out and do a property check, just to make sure it is safe and secure!
+If, after the meet and greet, both parties are happy to proceed with adoption then the next step is for us to come out and do a property check, just to make sure it is suitable, safe and secure!

 What does a meet and greet involve?